IBM/aspera-cli/README.md

 ## SMTP for email notifications

-Aspera CLI can send email, for that setup SMTP configuration.
+`ascli` can send email, for that setup SMTP configuration.
 This is done with option `smtp`.

 The `smtp` option is a hash table (extended value) with the following fields: